apache/mxnet/docs/tutorials/sparse/train.md

 ### Inspecting Storage Types of the Symbol Graph (Work in Progress)

-When the environment variable `MXNET_EXEC_LOG_LEVEL` is set to `INFO`, MXNet will log the information of the graph executor, including storage types of operators' inputs and outputs in the graph.
+When the environment variable `MXNET_INFER_STORAGE_TYPE_VERBOSE_LOGGING` is set to `1`, MXNet will log the storage type information of operators' inputs and outputs in the computation graph.
 For example, we can inspect the storage types of a linear classification network with sparse operators as follows: